-Washington: Who Wants to Be a Millionaire?
+Who Wants to be a Washington Millionaire?

 I'm writing this on Corporate Tax filing day, so it’s a perfect time to celebrate taxing the rich!

-Fixing Our Broken System Thru Taxing the Rich (Robinhood Approves)
+Fixing Our Broken System Thru Taxing the Rich

 In case you missed it, Washington’s Governor, Bob Ferguson, announced the State would be passing their millionaire tax.
-The cliff notes: anyone “making” over $1m will be taxed at 9.9%--an income tax in a state that already features a set of significant sales taxes (county, city, & state that depends where you visit) but has never had an income tax.
+The cliff notes: anyone “making” over $1m will be taxed at 9.9, an income tax in a state that already features a set of significant sales taxes (county, city, & state that depends where you visit) but has never had an income tax.
 The bill is estimated to generate $3.4 billion in annual revenue.

 Lawmakers debated for over 24 hours, and you can find video clips and photos of supporters of the tax hugging and celebrating when they finally got it passed.